-Prior to joining Elman Freiberg PLLC, Hillary was counsel at Farrell Fritz, P.C., where she was responsible for all aspects of litigation and negotiated settlements.
-For the past decade, Hillary has served as a member of the board of directors of ParentChild+, an international nonprofit organization dedicated to breaking the cycle of poverty for low-income families.
+Prior to joining Elman Freiberg PLLC, Hillary was counsel at Farrell Fritz, P.C.
+For more than a decade, Hillary served as a member of the board of directors of ParentChild+, an international nonprofit organization dedicated to breaking the cycle of poverty for low-income families.

-- Represented the interests of 19 family members in the multi-million dollar contested probate proceeding of heiress Huguette Clark, one of the largest monetary trusts and estate cases brought in New York.
+Represented the interests of 19 family members in the multi-million dollar contested probate proceeding of heiress Huguette Clark, one of the largest monetary trust and estate cases ever brought in New York.

-- Chicago Kent College of Law (J.D. with Honors, Law Review Notes and Comments Editor)
+- Chicago Kent College of Law, Chicago, IL (J.D. with Honors, Law Review Notes and Comments Editor)

-- Cornell University, College of Arts & Sciences (B.A. in Anthropology, cum laude)
+- Cornell University, College of Arts & Sciences (B.A., cum laude in Anthropology)

 - New York

 - United States District Court for the Southern and Eastern Districts of New York

 - United States District Court for the Northern District of Illinois

 - United States Supreme Court